webmeier/learnjs/outlines/outline7.md

     2. For loops
     3. The forEach loop
     4. Selecting multiple elements
-    5. Changing CSS with JavaScript
+    5. Node vs Elements
     6. 🛠 Building an accordion
-    7. 🛠 Building a tabbed component
-    8. 🛠 Building a carousel
+    7. 🛠 Building a carousel
-    9. 🛠 Building a carousel (part 2)
+    8. 🛠 Building a carousel (part 2)
-5. Events deep dive
-    1. The listening element
-    2. Default behaviors
-    3. Event propagation
-    4. Event delegation
-    5. Removing event listeners
-    6. 🛠 Improving the off-canvas menu
-    7. 🛠 Improving the modal window
-    8. 🛠 Improving the accordion
-    9. 🛠 Improving the tabbed component
-    10. 🛠 Improving the carousel
-6. Transitions and Animations
+5. Transitions and Animations
     1. CSS transitions
     2. CSS animations
     3. Jank-free animations